hidalgopradosines/RStudio_paper_writing_course/README.md

 > Authors, (YYYY). *Title of your paper goes here*.
 Name of journal/book
 > <https://doi.org/xxx/xxx>

-Our pre-print is online here:
+Our pre-print is online here: I am the author!!!!lalalala

 > Authors, (YYYY). *Title of your paper goes here*.
 Name of
-> journal/book, Accessed 24 Apr 2024.
+> journal/book, Accessed 06 Jun 2024.
 Online at
 > <https://doi.org/xxx/xxx>

 ### How to cite